 As a delivery partner, ASPECT can assist with CJG applications under three streams of funding to which eligible employers can apply:

-The CJG is open to applications from employers or organizations working in the not-for-profit social services priority sector, identified as critical to B.C.’s labour market and economic development.
+The CJG is open to applications from employers or organizations working in the health care and social assistance (NAICS code: 62) priority sector, identified as critical to B.C.’s labour market and economic development.

 - Unemployed Stream